 What programs and services are available at the Nutrition Sites?

-- assessment: You may qualify for other services in your community.
+- assessment - to see if you qualify for other services in your community

 What does a Nutrition Site cost?